Martha Ernstsdóttir

-Martha Ernstdóttir (born 22 December 1964) is an Icelandic long-distance runner.
+Martha Ernstsdóttir (born 22 December 1964) is an Icelandic long-distance runner.
 She competed in the women's marathon at the 2000 Summer Olympics.

 Personal life

 Martha is married to Jón Oddsson who was a member of both the Icelandic men's national football team and the Icelandic track and field national team.
 She is the aunt of middle-distance track athlete Aníta Hinriksdóttir.